ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Log in to Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the preceding one-time steps are complete, follow these steps each time you want to log in to Nightingale:
+After the preceding one-time setup is complete, follow these steps each time you want to log in to Nightingale:

 #.
 Open **MobaXterm**.